sodaliterocks/sodalite/README.md

 	3) `rpm-ostree rebase zio:sodalite/stable/x86_64/base`<br />This rebases the OS onto Sodalite's image.
 Remember to substitute any values from before into this one!
 3) Reboot when prompted with `systemctl reboot`.
 4) Once logged in, defaults should apply and everything should be as it should.

+### Post-install

+#### Updating

+Updates will occur automatically if you update everything from Software (which runs in the background by default and sends desktop notifications).

+Alternatively, run `rpm-ostree upgrade`.

+#### GNOME apps

-   	* Unless removed them beforehand, you'll have a tonne of GNOME apps still installed from Flatpak.
+Unless removed them beforehand, you'll have a tonne of GNOME apps still installed from Flatpak.
 As Flatpak apps are part of the "user" part of the OS they cannot be programatically removed during the rebase.
 Run to `sodalite-uninstall-gnome-apps` to remove them all.
-   	* Some elementaryOS apps are provided via Flatpak itself.
-These will be installed on bootup but make take some time to appear in your Applications menu.
-Invoke it manually with `sodalite-install-appcenter-flatpak`.
-   	* Updates will occur automatically if you update everything from Software (which runs in the background by default and notifies).
-Alternatively, run `rpm-ostree upgrade`.

-### Post-install

-(todo)

 #### Included tools